257 Threads found on edaboard.com: Dipole Impedance

 When I simulate a dipole I use a lumped port, and place the port between the 2 feeds and this yields correct results.

 If I put a ground plane under the feeds (see attachment) and use 2 lumped ports (1 for each feed) then I get different results.
-I'm trying to make the short dipole a 2 port antenna because I'm trying to make a matching circuit in
+I'm trying to make the short dipole a 2 port antenna because I'm trying to make a match

 If your dipole did not come with a coax connector, you will need a balun so that you can connect it to the VNA